 If you’re someone who wants to maintain consistent improvement post-Ramadan and win the battle of life against your Nafs and Shaytaan (which seems to come back stronger after Ramadan), then you’ll find this useful.

-This article also comes just a couple of weeks before our upcoming Productive Muslim Masterclass.
+This article also comes just a few weeks before our upcoming Productive Muslim Masterclass.
 A six-week immersive online self-development journey that combines spirituality and peak performance science and psychology.